-in How to Win Customers and Keep Thom for Life?, Dr. Michael LeBoeuf, also a retired educator, talks about the two platinum questions.
+n How to Win Customers and Keep Them for Life9, Dr. Michael LeBoeuf, also a retired educator, talks about the two platinum questions.
 They are: "How are we doing?" and "How can we get better?"
 To find the right things to do, ask those questions of two groups on campus.
 The first group, of course, is your customers.